 Stream Energy built its business in 2005 by selling energy via word of mouth.
-In just over a decade, Stream Energy has become one of the largest direct selling energy companies in the world, claiming to have paid millions of dollars to customers who have successfully referred Stream’s services to their friends and family.
-Stream Energy is one of the most transparent direct energy sellers in the industry, and employs both competitive rates and flexible contract terms; however, the company also charges higher-than-average fees, and only serves a few select states.
-Stream Energy is a good option for those who want to avoid getting locked into a long-term contract.
+In just over a decade, Stream Energy has become one of the largest direct selling energy companies in the world, claiming to have paid millions of dollars to customers who have successfully referred Stream's services to their friends and family.
+Stream Energy appears to be one of the most transparent direct energy sellers in the industry, and employs both competitive rates and flexible contract terms; however, the company also charges higher-than-average fees, and only serves a few select states.
+Stream Energy may be a good option for those who want to avoid getting locked into a long-term contract.

 Among all deregulated energy companies, Stream Energy boasts some of the most competitive and transparent rates in the industry.
 The company's full disclosure of its fixed and variable rates for electricity and gas is rare for this industry: